justjish/jish/readme.md

   Chosen over npm because I just prefer it.
 However skypack+snowpack combination is something I am looking forward to see evovling.

 * vitejs/vite: the code bundler.
   After testing both Snowpack and ViteJS, extensively I ended up choosing Vite since it bundles up the code.
 I like keeping a snowpack config around however, because ESM modules are great, and the prospect of moving away from a package manager seems exciting.
 Webpack and Parcel are great tools as well, but wanted to try the newer communities.
+I also noticed that my computer fans don't ramp up as much when using snowpack.

 * @emotion/react: componenet styling library.
   This evolved from styled-components -> @emotion/styled -> @emotion/react because the css prop helped to keep inline style adjustments seperated from react-spring which I use for animations.